Kingdom of Kandy: Internal strife under the Nayaks (1739–1815)

-In November 1814, ten British subjects were captured and mutilated in Kandyan territory.
-Governor Robert Brownrigg ordered several British forces moved inland from their coastal strongholds in January 1815, accompanied by native forces under Ehelepola.
-Molligoda, Ehelepola's successor in Sabaragamuwa and Dissava of the Four Korales, defected to the British in February; Kandy was seized on 14 February, and Sri Wickrama Rajasinghe himself captured on 18 February.
-The king was subsequently exiled to India, where he died in 1832.
-His son died childless in 1843, bringing the Nayakkar line to an end.

-On 2 March 1815, British agents – including Robert Brownrigg and John D'Oyly – met with the nobility of the kingdom and concluded in a conference known as the Kandyan Convention.
-The resulting agreement allowed for the protection of Buddhism and the preservation of local systems of government under the authority of the British Governor in Colombo and supervised by British agents in Sabaragamuwa, the Three Korales, and Uva.
+On 2 March 1815, British agents – including Robert Brownrigg and John D'Oyly – met with the nobility of the kingdom and concluded in a conference a treaty known as the Kandyan Convention.
+The provisions of the treaty allowed for the protection of Buddhism and the preservation of local systems of government under the authority of the British Governor in Colombo and supervised by British agents in Sabaragamuwa, the Three Korales, and Uva.
 In practice, however, local chiefs such as Ehelepola and Molligoda were acutely aware that they were ultimately answerable to the British, and were in practice junior to British colonial officials who now had free access to their domains.

+Dismantling of institutions (Post 1817)

-Rebellion broke out in 1817 in the Wellassa region, spreading rapidly to Uva and Walapane.
+Rebellion broke out in 1817 in the Vellassa region, spreading rapidly to Uva and Valapane.
 Keppitipola, Dissave of Uva, was sent to quash the uprising, but defected and joined the rebels instead.
 By July, every major Kandyan chief except Molligoda had joined the rebellion; several, including Ehelepola, had already been captured.
-Brownrigg responded to the rebellion by ordering that all males between 15 and 60 years of age in Uva Province to be driven out, exiled or killed.
+Brownrigg responded to the rebellion by ordering that all males between 15 and 60 years of age in Uva Province be driven out, exiled or killed.
 In addition, the irrigation systems in Uva and Wellassa were destroyed, "one hundred thousand" paddy fields in Wellassa were burnt, all property was appropriated, and cattle and other animals were slaughtered en masse.
 Brownrigg also issued a Sri Lanka Gazette Notification that condemned anyone who participated in the Great Uprising with property confiscation, extradition to Mauritius, and even execution.
 (This Gazette Notification labelling the rebels as "traitors" was only revoked two centuries later, in 2017, with 81 leaders of the freedom struggle being formally declared as National Heroes.)
 Molligoda, however, ensured the road to Kandy remained open and on 30 October Keppetipola was captured.
 His associate Madugalle Adikaram was captured on 1 November, and thereafter the rebellion collapsed.
 Both leaders were beheaded on 26 November 1817.
 Viewing the convention as null and void, the British set about breaking the power of the nobility.
 Though smaller uprisings occurred in 1820, 1823, and 1824, none of them seriously threatened the British government of the highlands.

 The area of the central highlands in which the Kandyan kingdom was situated had the natural protection of rivers, waterways, hills and rocky mountainous terrain.
 The prominent location of the Kandyan kingdom with its cool climate had greatly contributed to protecting the independence of the nation for nearly three centuries.